 The DOG, established in July 2007, provides the Coast Guard and interagency partners a one-stop shop for adaptive forces readily deployable to respond to the threats facing the United States.
-The DOG conducts its A&S program once a year on the Massachusetts Military Reservation, located on the same land as Air Station Cape Cod, Mass.
+The DOG conducts its assessment and selection (A&S) program once a year on the Massachusetts Military Reservation, located on the same land as Air Station Cape Cod, Massachusetts.

-Were putting people in a stressful environment 10 percent is physical, 90 percent is mental, said Hemann, who emphasized that the process pushes the candidates hard under timed conditions and tests their responses when they are tired.
+"We're putting people in a stressful environment; 10% is physical, 90% is mental," said Hemann, who emphasized that the process pushes the candidates hard under timed conditions and tests their responses when they are tired.
 The program draws out the true leaders and quickly makes it apparent for others that tactical law enforcement is not for them.

-At the A&S program, all candidates officer and enlisted are on equal footing, and most of the instructors are enlisted personnel.
+At the A&S program, all candidates (officer and enlisted) are on equal footing, and most of the instructors are enlisted personnel.
 Junior officers are particularly encouraged to apply.
-Officers who compete in the A&S program should know that their future assignments will be determined to a much greater extent by their performance records as documented in their OERs than by the DOG assessments.
+Officers who compete in the A&S program should know that their future assignments will be determined to a much greater extent by their performance records, as documented in their officer evaluation reports (OERs) than by the DOG assessments.

-Also, deployed personnel who arent able to attend the A&S program may take a local PT test; evaluators then will review the relevant records to make a recommendation.
-Personnel with past deployments have a great potential for successful integration into a DOG DSF, said Hemann.
+Also, deployed personnel who aren't able to attend the A&S program may take a local PT test; evaluators then will review the relevant records to make a recommendation.
+Personnel with past deployments have a great potential for successful integration into a DOG DSF, Hemann said.